nbobtc/bitcoind-php/README.md

 ## Branching

+### master

+This is the latest and greatest, it should not be used an is considered development for testing new features and functionality.
+This should NOT be used in a production environment.

 ### 2.x

 Current production branch.
 All 2.x tags come off of this branch.

-### master

-This is the latest and greatest, it should not be used an is considered development for testing new features and functionality.

 ### 1.x